 If you look closely, some of Old East Village’s most iconic artworks are actually mosaics made up of thousands of brightly coloured ceramic pieces.
-The following ceramic mosaics can be seen in OEV: The Canada 150 Mosaic on the side of London Clay Art Centre, Wayfinding Mosaics at Marshall Street and Elizabeth Street and Gateway Mosaics on several concrete barriers around the neighbourhood.
+The following ceramic mosaics organized and facilitated by Clayworx: Ceramic Arts Learning Centre (formerly known as London Clay Art Centre) can be seen in OEV: The Canada 150 Mosaic on the side of Clayworx, Wayfinding Mosaics at Marshall Street and Elizabeth Street and Gateway Mosaics on several concrete barriers around the neighbourhood.
 Known as legacy pieces, these large-scale, longstanding works of art will represent Old East Village for years to come.
-There are more mosaics planned for the neighbourhood in 2022-2023, so keep an eye out for more stunning pieces throughout Old East Village.
+There are more mosaics planned for the neighbourhood in 2023, so keep an eye out for more stunning pieces throughout Old East Village!

 The Canada 150 Mosaic was developed in celebration of Canada’s 150th birthday.
-Local artists and London Potters Guild (LPG) members Susan Day and Beth Turnbull Morrish were hired in early 2017 to hone the design, coordinate and run tile-making workshops with community organizations, and install the mosaic on LCAC’s cinder block wall before winter came.
+Local artists and London Potters Guild (LPG) members Susan Day and Beth Turnbull Morrish were hired by Clayworx in early 2017 to hone the design, coordinate and run tile-making workshops with community organizations, and install the mosaic on Clayworx’s cinder block wall before winter came.

 You can find out more about the Canada 150 Mosaic, the Wayfinding Mosaics and the Gateway Mosaics in the following Tourism London links:

 Image 1 - Susan Day supported by Clayworx, 2019